 Preston joined their little gathering.
 “No songs tonight, General?”

-Sturges had given her a guitar for her birthday, several months ago, and she put it to good use entertaining the troops.
+Sturges gave her a guitar for her birthday several months ago, and she put it to good use entertaining the troops.
 She knew a helluva lot of songs that weren’t on Diamond City Radio and probably hadn’t been heard for over a hundred years.
 Hancock had a real thing for music, which is why he paid through the nose he didn’t have to keep Magnolia around the Third Rail.
-Fiona’s musical talents were just icing on a big-breasted, tight-assed cake that Hancock wanted to have and eat it, too.
+Fiona’s musical talents were just icing on a big-breasted, tight-assed cake that Hancock wanted to have and eat, too.
 For the umpteenth time, he cursed the day he ever suggested she hire MacCready.

 She turned, her profile lined in orange light.
 “I’m not really in the mood for an uplifting sing-along, right now.”

 Hancock took a long drag and spoke as he exhaled.
 “Then what are you in the mood to sing?”

 Fiona didn’t reply, but after a few minutes he heard her voice drifting with the wind and the rush of the waves breaking on the shore.
 She sang slower than the song’s usual tempo, soft and low.